mtvbrianking/multi-auth/readme.md

 **Compile CSS and JS** (Optional)

-_The Bootstrap and Vue scaffolding provided by Laravel as of version 6.0 is now located in the [`laravel/ui`](https://laravel.com/docs/6.0/frontend#introduction) Composer package._
+_The Bootstrap and Vue scaffolding provided by Laravel as of version 6.0 is now located in the [`laravel/ui`](https://laravel.com/docs/7.x/frontend#introduction) Composer package._

+_In a new twist of events; Laravel will be dropping support for `laravel/ui` in later versions in favour of [`laravel/jetstream`](https://jetstream.laravel.com/).
+This package is not supporting the latter but we intend to catch up asap._

 Note: This should be done only for fresh installations.